ibm-cloud-docs/containers/cs_storage_block_vpc.md

 You can change some of the default PVC settings by using a customized storage class or a Kubernetes secret to create VPC Block Storage with your customized settings.
 {: shortdesc}

-**What is the benefit of using a secret versus a specifying my parameters in a customized storage class?**
+**What is the benefit of using a secret and specifying my parameters in a customized storage class?**</br>

-[Create a customized storage class](#vpc-customize-storage-class) when you want all of the PVCs to have a single, specific configuration.
-However, when multiple configurations are required, rather than creating a customized storage class for every possible combination of PVC parameters, you can create one customized storage class that references a [Kubernetes secret](#vpc-block-storageclass-secret).
-Every user in your cluster can create a PVC from that storage class to provision VPC Block Storage with the default settings that you defined.
-If users must change the default settings, they can create a Kubernetes secret that includes custom user settings.
-The values in this secret override the default values that are set in the storage class.
+As a cluster admin, [create a customized storage class](#vpc-customize-storage-class) when you want all of the PVCs that your cluster users create to be provisioned with a specific configuration and you don't want to enable your cluster users to override the default configuration.

+However, when multiple configurations are required and you don't want to create a customized storage class for every possible PVC configuration, you can create one customized storage class with the default PVC settings and a reference to a generic [Kubernetes secret](#vpc-block-storageclass-secret).
+If your cluster users must override the default settings of your customized storage class, they can do so by creating a Kubernetes secret that holds their custom settings.

+When you want to set up encryption for your VPC Block Storage instance, you can also use a Kubernetes secret if you want to encode the {{site.data.keyword.keymanagementserviceshort}} root key CRN to base64 instead of providing the key directly in the customized storage class.

 ### Customizing a storage class
 {: #vpc-customize-storage-class}